MicrosoftDocs/mixed-reality/mixed-reality-docs/mr-dev-docs/develop/native/extended-eye-tracking-native.md

     #include <winrt/Microsoft.MixedReality.EyeTracking.h>
     using namespace winrt::Microsoft::MixedReality::EyeTracking;
     ```
-1. Consume the extended eye tracking SDK APIs and implement your logics.
+1. Consume the extended eye tracking SDK APIs and implement your logic.

 ## Steps overview to get the gaze data